So you’re here because you’re searching for the an easy fudgy brownie, right?

 These fudgy box brownies only need one extra ingredient that’s going to be a game changer in your brownie world.
 Ready to know what it is???

-Yes, by making molasses brownies you’ll make the best boxed brownie ever.
-Easy, quick, fudgy, and rich!
+Yes, by making molasses to brownie mix you’ll make the best doctored up boxed brownie ever!
+Easy, quick, inexpensive, and fudgy!

-It’s the battle of the brownies.
-Typically they fall into two categories: cakey and fudgy.
+It’s the ever popular battle of the best brownie: cakey or fudgy.

 I’ve always been 100% all-in on the fudgy side.
 Don’t ever put a cakey brownie in front of me.
 I won’t have it.
 I’m all about the rich, dense, moist fudgy brownie.

 There’s lots of fun ways to doctor box brownie mix.
 You can add things like coffee, chocolate chips, even pretzel pieces!

 But for me, my goal was to figure out how I can quickly and easily doctor up some brownie mix and get me the best fudge brownie I’ve ever had.
 I know I needed to find something that could be added to the existing ingredients without throwing the whole thing out of whack!

 I got the idea to try to add molasses from making Chewy Molasses Cookies.